Free Trial Software Downloads UPX Unpacker

 The Upack Unpacker re-creates an executable file in its original form, before it was packed.
 This allows you to perform static analysis on the now unpacked data.

-Reversing Worms and Trojans Packed with
+Reversing Worms and Trojans Packed with Upack

 Many authors of malicious software use Upack to further reduce size of the exploit so it is more flexible and can fit in smaller places.
-Before malware analysis, you need to be sure if a packer is present.
+Before malware analysis, you need to be sure if the packer is present.
 The Upack Unpacker displays lines of messages in the bottom log pane as follows:

 Now, once it's opened and unpacked, you can continue with import analysis in EXE Import Viewer, then check out all referenced text strings and function calls in Disassembler.
 You can rapidly analyze the procedures and libraries a malware executable uses without ever activating the executable itself - a great advantage over debuggers where malicious code needs to be run to be analyzed.